 What is PIM?

-What does any of this have to do with SEO?
+What Does Any of this Have to do with SEO?

 PIM’s foundation is a robust centralized repository for inputting, storing, organizing, modifying, updating, developing, optimizing, and syndicating product content.

-Thus, in the ecommerce space, with the digital foundation PIM provides, your SEO strategy has the potential to accomplish not only what you know it’s supposed to, but the how as well.
+Thus, in the e-commerce space, with the digital foundation PIM provides, your SEO strategy can accomplish what you know it’s supposed to and how.

 Quite simply, PIM is the “how.”